 CS 450 Ray Tracing II, 3 cr.
-Pre-requisites: CS 400

 Objectives: This course deals with the advanced topics in ray tracing that are involved in rendering highly detailed digital images.
 The algorithms discussed in this course include techniques for handling anti-aliased, environmental texture maps, animation, morphing, shadows and light sources.